Miguel António de Melo

 Miguel António de Melo (Lisbon; 25 December 1766 - Lisbon; 7 August 1836), a nobleman, colonial administrator (as the fifth Captain-general of the Azores) and the 1st Count of Murça.
 He was young nobleman who exercised a position in the Royal court of Portugal, 14th Lord of Murça and Castro Daire, squire of Figueira, commander of Santa Maria de Freixas in the Order of Christ and honorary member of the Royal Academy of Sciences, in addition to holding several political offices, including that of governor and captain-general of Angola, minister and peer of the realm, appointed to a commission, by King John VI of Portugal, to draft a constitution for Portugal, minister and peer of the realm.

 Biography

 He was born in the civil parish of Pena, son of D. João Domingos de Melo Abreu Soares Barbosa e Palha, gentleman of the primogeniture of Fonte Boa, and his wife, Joaquina Mariana de Noronha, a first family linked to the Portuguese aristocracy.

-His father was the descendant of the Melo family, from the town of Murça in the province of Trás-os-Montes, which was a signeurial family with the right to the title of Count of Murça.
+His father was a descendant of the Guedes (Vaz Guedes) family, from the town of Murça in the province of Trás-os-Montes, which they had owned as a lordship since the 14th century.
+That is the reason why the title of Count of Murça was given to him.

 In 1781, he received a royal commission to the Cortes, joining the Council of State of Queen Maria I of Portugal.